osrf/gazebo_tutorials/haptix_matlab/tutorial.md

 The HAPTIX Matlab/Octave API is composed of five functions: `hx_connect()`, `hx_robot_info()`, `hx_update()`, `hx_read_sensors()` and `hx_close()`. `hx_connect()` and `hx_close()` are
-optional for the Gazebo simulator, but are included for compatibility with MuJoCo.
+optional for the Gazebo-classic simulator, but are included for compatibility with MuJoCo.

 `hx_robot_info()` requests information from a given device.
 In this tutorial, our device is a hand simulated in Gazebo.
 Note that this call